 - the consequences of denying the claim.46

 Under Singapore law, claims founded on a contract must be brought within six years of the date on which the cause of action accrued;47 however, in instances of fraud and mistake, the period of limitation does not begin to run until the plaintiff has discovered the fraud or the mistake, as the case may be, or could with reasonable diligence have discovered it.48

 A contract that is induced by fraud or misrepresentation may also be set aside.
 Misrepresentation occurs when one party to a contract makes a false statement to the other contracting party that induces the latter to enter into the contract.

 i Fraud and misrepresentation

-To establish fraudulent misrepresentation (i.e., the tort of deceit), the claimant must prove that the representation was made dishonestly, that is, with the knowledge that the statement was false or made in the absence of any genuine belief that it was true.48
+For fraudulent misrepresentation (tort of deceit), the claimant must, in addition, prove that the representation was made with knowledge that it is false or in the absence of any genuine belief that it is true.50

 ii Undue influence